-Sample frequency per time unit (second, week, month): starting in early spring (March/April) sampling is conducted every other week and continues through mid-summer (July/August) when catch efficiency decreases or delta smelt are not endanger of being entrained at the CVP and SWP.
+Sample frequency per time unit (second, week, month): starting in early spring (March/April) sampling is conducted every other week and continues through mid-summer (July/August) when catch efficiency decreases or delta smelt are not in danger of being entrained at the CVP and SWP.
 Standard sampling weeks are identified by Survey numbers less than 10.
 Additional, or Supplemental sampling weeks are identified by Survey numbers greater than 9.

-Field sampling: The 20-mm net is a conical plankton net 5.5 m in length with a mouth opening of 1.51 m2, and is mounted on a weighted tow frame with skids.
-The net features a 1,600 μm (1/16 in.) knotless nylon Delta mesh (35 lb. test) or 1,600 μm (1/16 in.)
-Nitex monofilament.
-Durable canvas mouth and cod-end sections are attached to the net to prevent premature wear from contact with the substrate.
-Fish are collected in a removable 2.2 L screened (474 μm stainless steel wire bolting cloth) cod-end jar.
+Field sampling: The 20-mm net is a conical plankton net 5.5 m in length with a mouth opening of 1.51 $m^2$ , that is mounted on a weighted tow frame with skids.
+The net features a 1,600 $\mu$ m (1/16 in.) knotless nylon Delta mesh (35 lb. test).
+Durable canvas encases the mouth and cod-end to prevent premature wear from contact with the substrate.
+Fish are collected in a removable 2.2 L screened (474 $\mu$ m stainless steel wire bolting cloth) cod-end jar.
 Zooplankton are collected with a Clarke-Bumpus (CB) net attached to the top of the 20-mm net frame.
-The CB net consists of 160 μm knotless nylon mesh and measures 78 cm long with a 12 cm mouth diameter.
-A General Oceananics flowmeter is mounted in the mouth of the 20-mm and CB nets to estimate the volume (m^3) of water sampled.
+The CB net consists of 160 $\mu$ m knotless nylon mesh and measures 78 cm long with a open mouth area of 0.010101 m.
+A General Oceananics flowmeter is mounted in the mouth of the 20-mm and CB nets to estimate the volume (m) of water sampled.
 To sample the entire water column efficiently, three 10-minute stepped oblique tows (1.2 m per step) are completed at each station (the CB net is only fished during the first tow).
 After each tow, the entire sample is transferred to a labeled holding jar containing 10% formalin neutralized with sodium borate.
 Rose Bengal dye is added to each jar to aid in separating animals from detritus.

-Laboratory analysis: sample jars are taken to the laboratory at the California Department of Fish and Wildlife's Bay Delta, Stockton.
+Laboratory analysis: Sample jars are taken to the laboratory at the California Department of Fish and Wildlife's Bay Delta, Stockton.
 For fish samples, the complete contents are sorted and any larval fish present are identified and counted.
 All fish are identified to species or lowest possible taxon.
 The first 300 fish (1995-98), or 100 fish (1999-00), or 50 fish (2001-) from each tow are randomly selected and measured (FL, or TL if no fork) to the nearest millimeter.
 All delta smelt are measured regardless of catch size.
 Individual zooplankton samples are diluted in a beaker to a concentration that will give approximately 200 organisms per ml.
 The sample is thoroughly mixed and a one millimeter aliquot is extracted and placed on a Sedgewick-Rafter slide cell.
 Between 1995 and 2003 processing consisted of identifying and counting the first 200 organisms (not including rotifers).
 If 200 organisms were not attained on the first cell, additional cell(s) (up to 10) would be counted until at least 200 organisms were recorded.
-In 2004, zooplankton sub-sampling consisted of diluting a sample as described before and processing 6% of the sample.
+Beginning in 2004, zooplankton sub-sampling consisted of diluting a sample as described before and processing 6% of the sample.
 Starting in 2006, a minimum value of 5 cells and a maximum of 20 cells were added to the 6% processing protocol.
 This new processing method provides a better estimate of the organisms in a sample and increases the sensitivity of detection for the relatively less abundant organisms.
 All zooplankton are counted and identified down to family and most are identified to genus.